FA3001/Sales-Customer-Performance-Dashboards/README.md

 # Sales-Customer-Performance-Dashboards

 ### Executive Summary
-Using Tableau, Using Sales and Customers dataset i built two interactive dashboards to track and analyze sales and customer performance.
+Using Tableau, with Sales and Customers dataset i built two interactive dashboards to track and analyze sales and customer performance.
 The **Sales Dashboard** presents metrics such as total sales, profit, and quantity; highlights monthly performance; and compares product subcategory performance.
 The **Customers Dashboard** focuses on customer-level insights: number of customers, average sales per customer, order distributions, and the top 10 most profitable customers.

 ### Business Problem
 Organizations often lack visibility into how sales and customers evolve over time.